-- This examination uses the same test as the Direct Support Assistant Trainee examinations.
+- TThis examination uses the same test as the Direct Support Assistant examinations.
 A candidate cannot be tested more than once during the same test form period.
-Each test form period runs from September 1st through August 15th of the following year.
+Each test form period runs from July 1st through June 15th of the following year.
 If you take the test more than once during the same test form period, you will not receive a score for the second test.

 - Transition examinations Nos.
 10-026 and 10-027 Developmental Disabilities Secure Care Treatment Aide Trainee, are also offered for employees of OPWDD.
 Contact your personnel office for the appropriate application form.

 - If you submit an application for No. 20-152 Developmental Disabilities Secure Care Treatment Aide Trainee (Spanish Language), an application for No. 20-151 Developmental Disabilities Secure Care Treatment Aide Trainee will automatically be submitted for you.
 If you are successful on the examination, your name will be placed on both lists.

 - Language Proficiency: If you are considered for appointment to a language parenthetic position, you will be required to pass a performance test to demonstrate your proficiency in the language.
 Proficiency must be at a level that will ensure your ability to properly perform the duties of the position.
 If other language parenthetic positions are established, the examination for Nos.
 20-151 and 10-026, Developmental Disabilities Secure Care Treatment Aide Trainee will be used to fill those positions.